jonnywinter/jonnywinter.github.io/_posts/2021-01-23-python-flask-iis.md

 As we're going to be utilising Flask here, we will need to create a sub-directory called **templates** which will be used to host all of our .html files.
 So - %SYSTEMDRIVE%\inetpub\wwwroot\app\templates.
 If you are looking to serve images as well, create an additional sub-directory in the root directory called **static** with another sub-directory called **images**.
 So - %SYSTEMDRIVE%\inetpub\wwwroot\app\static\images.

 Now we've got our directories sorted, create a Python code file for your application inside the root of your application.
 For me, I'm going to name it the name of my app.
 The resulting file will be called app.py in my case.
 So - %SYSTEMDRIVE%\inetpub\wwwroot\app\app.py.
 To create the file, simply open Notepad on the server, click **File** > **Save**, locate the new root of the application directory and save the file as app.py, changing **Save as type** to **All files**.
+Using that same method, create a .html file inside the templates directory, i.e. home.html.
+So - %SYSTEMDRIVE%\inetpub\wwwroot\app\templates\home.html.

 Next step is to copy a file created by WFastCGI when we installed it into the root directory of our application.
 The file we need to copy is located - %SYSTEMDRIVE%\Python39\Lib\site-packages\wfastcgi.py.
 So, you need to end up with a copy of that file located - %SYSTEMDRIVE%\inetpub\wwwroot\app\wfastcgi.py.